fredscheit/fred/README.md

-This is a hub web page, to redirect to my main website.
+This is a hub web page, with direct links to my main website.